 There's a horrible feeling in the pit of my stomach when I reach the iron gates.
 What I discover inside feels like a weird combination of a hospital and a monastery.
-There's a church in the courtyard complete with flowers and a graveyard-like silence.
+There's a church in the courtyard and flowers and a graveyard-like silence.
 But inside it smells like sweat and the noise is infernal.
-The bunk beds look almost cozy, like a student hostel.
-The only thing that makes the place resemble a prison are the bars on the cell doors, but even those have canteen curtains, through which you can hear the women bitching.
+The bunk-beds look almost cozy, like a student hostel.
+The only thing that makes the place resemble a prison are the bars of the cell doors, but even those have canteen curtains, through which you can hear the women bitching.

-Here, an iPod and some earphones mean escape.
-Unlike in the movies, there are no obvious group leaders, and the officers told me friendships between prisoners rarely occur, but when they do, they’re really tight and exclusive.
-There are a few lesbian couples, but having some protection is their main motive.
-Scandals and fights break out easily.
+Here, an iPod and some earphones means escape.
+Unlike in the movies there are no obvious group leaders and the officers told me friendships between prisoners rarely occur, but when they do, they’re really tight and exclusive.
+OK guys, there are a few lesbian couples, having some protection though, is the main motive.
+Scandals break out easily and women, as everybody knows, are hysterical.
 The girls are assigned different detention regimes, in different wings of the building, depending on how nasty the shit they’ve done is.
-The women serving the hardest punishments only get to feel the outside air once a day.
+The women serving the hardest punishments only get to catch the breeze once a day.
 The others can learn tailoring or reading and writing, and can pass time watching movies, reading in the library or at the hair salon, where one of their fellow inmates provides the styling, eyebrow plucking, and manicures.

-The 660 prisoners live in 8- or 16-bed cells.
-Because of the lack of space, they’re allowed to keep a limited amount of clothing in their room.
-The rest are deposited in a storage room, from which the prisoners can take a new outfit when they take the other one to the laundry.
-Detergent is available for sale at the prison’s shop, where they also sell bad makeup.
+The 660 prisoners live in eight or 16-bed cells.
+Because of the lack of space they’re allowed to keep a limited amount of clothing in their room.
+The rest are deposited in storage, from where they can take a new outfit when they take the other one to the laundry.
+Washing powder is available for sale at the prison’s shop, where they also sell bad make-up.
+Whereas most girls use going out as an excuse to get made-up and put on some high heels and their best clothes, the prisoners only have visiting time and court appearances as an excuse for this sort of thing.
+Inside you have to blend in, if someone stands out, they arouse envy and called a whore.

 One of the prison officers guided us through the cells and gave us a few tips on who the good girls were.
-We chose 8 to photograph, their sentences ranging between 1 and 20 years for murder, theft, deception, and drugs trafficking.
-We brought a pile of clothes, but also asked the prisoners to wear some of their own stuff and style their own looks.
+We chose eight, their sentences ranging between one and 20 years for murder, theft, deception, and drugs trafficking.
+We brought a pile of clothes and asked the prisoners to wear some of their own stuff and style their own looks.

 FLORENTINA, 22, CONVICTED FOR THEFT

 Flori has had a talent for theft ever since she was under the age of criminal responsibility.
-At the time of our visit, she had served 16 months of her current sentence.
+She’s served 16 months of this sentence and will be released in December.

 SIMONA, 27, CONVICTED FOR ECSTASY TRAFFICKING

-Simona was studying accounting, and, as a hobby, she’d sell pills to her friends.
-She was the final link in a much bigger network of dealers when the whole setup got busted.
-She initially got 13 years, but the sentence was later reduced to 5.
-Music is her only escape, so we sent her a few CDs in the mail.
-She says she'll never return to clubs, as she wants to stay clean and start a new life from scratch.
+Simona was studying accounting and, as a hobby, she’d sell pills to her friends.
+She was the final link in a much bigger network of dealers, when the whole set-up got busted.
+She initially got 13 years, but the sentence was reduced to five.
+Music is her only escape, so we sent her a few CDs in the post.
+Simona only has another two months left now.
+We’re waiting for her to drop by our office for a magazine.
+She’ll never return to clubs, as she wants to stay clean and start a new life from scratch.

 “I used to wear sneakers, baggy pants, and shawls at parties, but I couldn’t keep up that style in prison.
-I still dress casually in sports pants and T-shirts.
+I still dress casually in sports pants and t-shirts.
 Here, when you look good, they tell you you look bad, to denigrate you.
-There are a lot of envious bad vibes, but I tell the other girls I don’t care.”
+There’s a lot of envious bad vibes, but I tell the other girls I don’t care.”

 GABI, 32, CONVICTED FOR COCAINE TRAFFICKING